lkellermann/linuxtips-pick-20242/README.md

 ## About

-This repo contains the artifacts created by `Leandro Kellermann de Oliveira` during my studies on the "Programa Intensivo de Containeres e Kubernetes" (i.e. Containers and Kubernetes Intensive Program).
+This repo contains the artifacts created during my studies on the "Programa Intensivo de Containeres e Kubernetes" (i.e. Containers and Kubernetes Intensive Program).

 ## References